Cyclic3/august/README.md

 ## Fixups
 August also fixes a couple of common mistakes, such as forgetting to put `output=string` into Maple's `latex` function.
 It also escapes characters, allowing you to use quotes and brackets without drawing Mobius' ire.
 ## Evil directives
 These directives can and will break everything if you leave them in.
 No deployed code should ever have an `#!evil_*` directive, and if it does, terrible things can and will happen.
-Check to nake sure none of them make it through.
+Check to make sure none of them make it through.
 Please.
 ### `#!evil_test`
 This will run the code on a loop until either Mobius times it out or an error is thrown in a loop.
 If you get a timeout, that means that no loop threw an error, and so you can be reasonably confident that it will not crash when presented to a student (unless your Mobius-supplied random parameters alter this behaviour!).
 When combined with `ASSERT`, you can end up with high confidence that questions will be valid.